Feversun/dify-plugin-mem0/CONFIG.md

 > 📖 **For complete upgrade instructions, including upgrading from v0.1.3 and installation time optimization details, see [README.md - Upgrade Guide](README.md#-upgrade-guide)**

 **Quick Summary:**
+- **Upgrading to v0.1.8**: Deprecated `*_json` configuration fields are removed from UI.
+If you encounter configuration issues, delete old credentials and reconfigure using `*_secret` fields.
+New features include dynamic log level configuration and request tracing with `run_id`.
-- **Upgrading from v0.1.3**: Always upgrade to v0.1.7 for seamless compatibility (no action required).
+- **Upgrading from v0.1.3**: Always upgrade to v0.1.7+ for seamless compatibility (no action required).
 Avoid upgrading directly to v0.1.6 from v0.1.3.
-- **Installation Time**: v0.1.7 restores fast installation (~22 seconds) by removing `transformers` and `torch` dependencies.
+- **Installation Time**: v0.1.7+ restores fast installation (~22 seconds) by removing `transformers` and `torch` dependencies.
 Local reranker users must manually install these dependencies.

 ## Troubleshooting